sheyll/b9-vm-image-builder/README.md

 B9 has been tested with libvirt version 1.2.12.

+Make sure that all neccessary daemons, e.g. `libvirtd.service`, `lxc.service`,..
-Then make sure that both `libvirtd.service` and `lxc.service` are running and that the `nbd` kernel module is loaded.
+are active, that SELinux is configured correctly and that the `nbd` kernel module is loaded.

-If needed create a libvirt network configuration before running 'b9c' the first time.
+If neccessary create a libvirt network configuration, e.g. by using the GUI front-end`virt-manager`.

-Depending upon the libvirt/lxc configuration of the system it might be nessary to allow the user, that will execute `b9c`, password-less `sudo` for the commands:
+Depending upon the libvirt and lxc configuration of the system it might be nessary to allow the user, that will execute `b9c`, password-less `sudo` for these commands:

-* `virsh`,
+* `virsh`
-* `rm`,
+* `rm`
-* `cat`,
+* `cat`
-* `cp`,
+* `cp`
 * `mv`

 After installing B9 (either from a binary package or by building from source)